TetyLike3/DCG-GML-Samples/README.md

-# DCG - GameMaker GML Code Samples
+# GameMaker GML Code Samples
 Free gamemaker gml code for the boys

 If you're here, you're probably an absolute barnacle at GML, and need some guidance code to help you.